-A coin and bank note recycler can help in this situation.
-You may not be able to reduce the float you need, you but can reuse some of the funds coming into your business.
-Instead of needing to supply cash from the outset, your cashiers can draw their float from the incoming funds.
+A coin and banknote recycler can help in this situation.
+You may not be able to reduce the float you need, but you can reuse some of the funds coming into your business.
+Instead of needing to supply cash from the outset, your cashiers can draw their floats from the incoming funds.

 In turn, you don’t need to keep as much cash on hand.
 Your working capital is freed up, and your bank accounts get a boost.

 By keeping the amount of cash you need in the drawer to a minimum, you can mitigate risks.